 Unfortunately, too many small businesses pay little attention to credit card processing.
 The service is an integral component for any modern business, so the fees are unavoidable.
-But there are important steps that businesses can take to get the right hardware, find the best solution and lower their overall spending on processing.
+But there are important steps that businesses can take to get the right hardware, find the best solution, and lower their overall spending on processing.

 One of the biggest obstacles is the steep learning curve that the topic poses.
 It’s not exactly riveting reading material and the steps to lower your processing rates are irksome.
 Nonetheless, processing plays a key role in determining your bottom line.
 And in addition to finding the cheapest merchant service solution, you’ll also need to find the best credit card machines and hardware.
 Check out our guide to credit card machines for retailers.

 No matter how familiar you are with credit card processing, you’ve likely used a card many times and witnessed the evolution of the technology.
 The transactions themselves seem remarkably simple and, indeed, most of us rarely ponder the amazing array of tasks that go into each transaction.
-The little credit card machine works communicates instantaneously with various entities across the world to facilitate a transaction.
+The little credit card machine works to communicate instantaneously with various entities across the world to facilitate a transaction.
 Below is a brief breakdown of the process:

 Credit Card Authorization